near/nearcore/nightly/README.md

-If a Rust test is long-running (or otherwise requires a lot of resources) and intended to be run as a nightly test on NayDuck it's name should be marked prefixed with `ultraslow_test`.
+If a Rust test is long-running (or otherwise requires a lot of resources) and intended to be run as a nightly test on NayDuck it's name should be marked prefixed with `ultra_slow_test`.
 With that, the tests will not be part of a `cargo test` run performed on every commit, but NayDuck will be able to execute them.
 Apart from that, expensive Rust tests work exactly the same as any other Rust tests.